 The Dangers of ‘Light’ Smoking During Pregnancy

-The chemicals present in cigarette smoke will interfere with the normal growth of the baby and increase the risk of complications during pregnancy and childbirth.
+Cigarette smoke is packed with harmful chemicals that can stunt your baby’s growth and increase the risk of complications during pregnancy and birth.

 ‘Light’ Smoking After Having a Dental Surgery